TurboBP-YT/study-timed-spot-the-difference/README.md

-# Casual Study: Timed “Spot the Difference” with Flashing Images, How Recognition Speed in the Task Relates to Neurodevelopmental Conditions and Vision Impairments
+# Casual Study: Timed “Spot the Difference” with Flashing Images, How Response Time in the Task Relates to Neurodevelopmental Conditions and Vision Impairments

 ## Tech